jwilson8767/drupal-cloudformation/readme.md

     - Note the database name as you will need it on step 10.
 5. Untar the project source into a new project directory using `tar xzf sitename.tgz`.
 6. Move the contents of `project/html/` to `newprojectdir/web/`.
 Delete the (now empty) `project/html` folder.
 7. Pull the drupal project template files into the project directory using `git pull -X theirs https://github.com/jwilson8767/nemac-drupal-template.git`.
-This will overwrite some files and include the files that help configure the Elastic Beanstalk environment.
-Additionally, this adds the `s3fs` Drupal module (and its dependencies), which is what offloads static assets to S3 and allows the webserver to be stateless.
 8. Commit all the files in the project directory to a new branch, push that branch to the project's GitHub repository.
 9. <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=someproject-com&templateURL=https://s3.amazonaws.com/nemac-cloudformation/master/templates/drupal-project.yaml">Click here to create a new Drupal Project stack.</a>  Ensure you set the IAM role to `cloudformation-role`.
 10. <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=someproject-com-1&templateURL=https://s3.amazonaws.com/nemac-cloudformation/master/templates/drupal-environment.yaml">Click here to create a new Drupal Environment stack.</a>